 - The work on the third version (M51.3) were launched in 2014.
-The M51.3 is designed to maintain the capabilities of our ocean component facing the most severe missile defenses, which will enter service in the middle of the next decade [eg, about 2025] when the M51.1 ends it service life.
+The M51.3 is designed to maintain the capabilities of the ocean component facing the most severe missile defenses, which will enter service in the middle of the next decade [eg, about 2025] when the M51.1 ends it service life.
 The M51.3 program is a development of a new third stage of the M51 missile (M51.3) for commissioning after 2020, the current stage having continued from the previous generation M45.
 It will offer on the operational plan for increased performance.
 According to General de Villers, the M51.3 missile, "which aims to maintain the capabilities of our ocean component facing the most severe missile defenses, will enter service in the middle of the next decade when the M51.1 arrives in late life." au.
 The M51.3 should be notified quickly and provide for studies expenses spread over the next ten years [201-2025], in line with the available budget.
 A development schematically in two phases, the first on the original design by system engineers working on the simulation and specifications of the system and subsystem.
 It is completed by M51.3 and could begin to Ariane 6 in the coming years.
 A second more concrete phase is devoted to the detailing, the design of parts, prototypes, testing, intervention equipment; by 2014 Astrium SAS was in this stage for Ariane 5 ME for two or three years and would start from 2016 to M51.3.
 Without Ariane 5 ME, this phase had no place and design engineers and those of suppliers disappear and can not work on the M51.3 since the upstream phase of the development will not be held.
 Ariane 5 ME is also necessary to maintain the market Ariane 5 and its production facilities in 2018-2025 horizon, as shown by market studies.

 |Prime contractor||EADS (formerly Aérospatiale, Space and Strategic Systems Division, Les Mureaux)|